MAD9137/f2024/docs/modules/week11/README.md

 By the end of this week, students will:

-- Make URL requests
-- Handle a response from URL request
 - Process and display JSON data
+- Make URL requests and handle the response
+- Use authentication to make a URL request
+- Make a URL request using a RESTful IPA

 ## Assessments Assigned